UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 **Question 1**

-What would be the unique values given to the categories in the `popularity` column, in we transformed it with ordinal encoding?
+What would be the unique values given to the categories in the `popularity` column, if we transformed it with ordinal encoding?

 <choice id="1">